hanslhansl/loop-to-constant/README.md

 - Python
 - [Sympy](https://www.sympy.org/en/index.html)
 ## A real world example
-Finding a closed from formula for loops is all well and good, but what do we actually need that for?
-The problem that led me to write this algorithm was something like this:
+Finding a closed from formula for-loops is all well and good, but what do we actually need that for?
+The problem that led me to write this algorithm went something like this:

 Imagine you have $n$ apples to give away and you have $5$ friends who are in need of apples.
 In what and in how many ways can you distribute your apples across your friends?
 If $n = 0$, there is $p = 1$ possibility.
 Everyone gets 0 apples.